 My main research interests are:

-I am intrigued by the long standing question to which extent the methods of statistical physics can be justified from the microscopically theory of quantum mechanics.
+- Foundations of statistical physics and thermodynamics: I am fascinated by the fundamental questions concerning the interplay of statistical mechanics and quantum mechanics, their similarities and their apparent incompatibility.
+I am intrigued by the long standing question to which extent the methods of statistical physics can be justified from the microscopic theory of quantum mechanics.

-- Various other topics: In addition to the above I am interested in a wide variety of questions that arise in the context of complexity theory, quantum many body theory, and quantum computing.
+- Various other topics: In addition to the above I am interested in a wide variety of questions that arise in the context of complexity theory, computer science, foundations of quantum mechanics, quantum computing, and quantum information theory in general.

 My CV is available on request.